 It was just before Christmas 2018 that I was made redundant.
 I lived on my redundancy money for a while, on my own, trying to make ends meet and not bothering anyone.
 I didn’t like computers and telephone conversations so I struggled accessing the right channels.

-That period of time I was living hand to mouth.
-I was sleeping under a basher (a military style canopy) in Daisy Nook Country Park, for about 8 months, on and off.
-I had my own morals in that I didn’t want people to see me down.
-Each night I went off the beaten track to find places where nobody would go.
-I was doing odd jobs for food like cutting someone’s hedges in return for lunch.
+At that period of time, I was living hand to mouth.
+For about 8 months, I was sleeping under a basher (a military-style canopy) in Daisy Nook Country Park, on and off.
+I had my own morals in that I didn’t want people to see me down so I went off the beaten track to find places where nobody would go.
+To get by, I was doing odd jobs for food like cutting someone’s hedges in return for lunch.

 I also had friends who let me sleep at their places from time to time.
 This included a friend who let me sleep on their sofa and another friend who let me stay in his commercial garage.
 It wasn’t right really and was a bit of a palaver.
 You feel that you’re intruding and putting on people, so you don’t want to rely on your friends and family network too much.